SystemSpace/Compendium/compendium.rst

 Are there nations in LFE?
   Yes, they are divided into nations.

+Often times people seem to need to prove that they are superior or important in some way, potentially going out of their way to seek attention/admiration in a self-centered manner.
+Is this common in LFE as well?
+  In LFE, group society is the norm - egoism is a lot less present.

 Are there any atrocities widely known in LFE?
   There's a lot.
 Like, a lot.